cnhguy/FootPrint/README.md

 2) Once FootPrint is imported, you will see a pop-up that says `Unlinked Gradle Project`; select the option to link it
 3) Select `use gradle 'wrapper' task configuration` and continue (the other default settings can be kept if desired)

 Congrats!
-You imported the project to IntelliJ.
+You have imported the project to IntelliJ.

 ## Build and Test: